Chronic Lymphocytic Leukemia

 - Platelets: these help prevent bleeding by causing blood clots to form.

-The lymphoid stem cell develops into lymphoblast cell and then tinto one of three types of lymphocytes or white blood cells.
+The lymphoid stem cell develops into a Lymphoblast cell and then into one of three types of lymphocytes or white blood cells.
 These are:

-- T lymphocytes that help B lymohocytes make antibodies to fight intection and
+- T lymphocytes that help B lymphocytes make antibodies to fight infection and

 - Natural killer cells that attack cancer cells and viruses.

 In chronic Lymphocytic leukemia, too many of these blood stem cells develop into abnormal lymphatics and do not become healthy white blood cells.
 These abnormal cells may also be called leukemia cells.
 These lymphocytes are not able to help fight infection and this means that the number of lymphocytes grow stronger and become at a higher level in the blood and bone marrow, causing anemia, and sometimes easy bleeding.

 Mother's cataract surgery produced new diagnosis